 Syd Shelton, photographer

-“The Finnish Institute London represents Finland with all its culture, dynamics, branding and expectations.
-At the same time is has to avoid being a nationalistic cultural platform and produce relevant, dynamic and some times even disturbing events.
-The Institute is clearly aware of this and does not shy from challenge and difficult questions.”
+“The Finnish Institute in London represents Finland with all its culture, dynamics, branding and expectations.
+At the same time it has to avoid being a nationalistic cultural platform and produce relevant, dynamic and sometimes even disturbing events.
+The Institute is clearly aware of this and does not shy away from challenge and difficult questions.”